covid19kg/Analysis/README.md

 # Analysis
-Analysis of the COVID-19 KG
+Simple analyses and tutorials on the COVID-19 Knowledge Graph